Benex254/FastAnime/README.md

 - `--server <server>` or `-s <server>` set the default server to auto select
 - `--continue/--no-continue` or `-c/-no-c` whether to continue from the last episode you were watching
+- `--local-history/--remote-history` whether to use remote or local history defaults to local
 - `--quality <1080/720/480/360>` or `-q <1080/720/480/360>` the link to choose from server
 - `--translation-type <dub/sub>` or `-t <dub/sub>` what language for anime
 - `--dub` dubbed anime